petersatsuse/azure-compute-docs/articles/virtual-machines/overview.md

 > [!NOTE]
 >
-> Trusted Launch as default (TLaD) is available in preview for new [Generation 2](generation-2.md) virtual machines (VMs) and scale sets.
-With TLaD, any new Generation 2 VMs or scale sets created through any client tools defaults to Trusted Launch VMs with secure boot and vTPM enabled.
+> Trusted Launch as default (TLaD) is available in preview for new [Generation 2](../virtual-machines/generation-2.md) Virtual machines (VMs).
+With TLaD, any new Generation 2 VMs created through any client tools defaults to [Trusted Launch](../virtual-machines/trusted-launch.md) with secure boot and vTPM enabled.
-> [Register for the TLaD preview](trusted-launch.md#preview-trusted-launch-as-default) to validate the default changes in your respective environment and prepare for this upcoming change.
+> [Register for the TLaD preview](../virtual-machines/trusted-launch.md#preview-trusted-launch-as-default) to validate the default changes in your respective environment and prepare for the upcoming change.

 ## Parts of a VM and how they're billed